 Any surplus water secured by CVWD and DWA is exchanged for a like quantity of Colorado River Water.
 Charges for surplus water are allocated between CVWD and DWA in accordance with the terms of the Water Management Agreement.
-DWA secures funds for its allocated charges for surplus water payments from its Unscheduled State Water Project Deliveries Reserve Account, and since 2004/2005 has occasionally levied an assessment component for reimbursement.
+DWA secures funds for its Allocated Charges for surplus water payments from its Unscheduled State Water Project Deliveries Reserve Account.

-a.
-Turn-Back Water Pool Water
+Turn-Back Water Pool Water a.

-From 1997 through 2013, CVWD and DWA jointly obtained 296,710 AF of water under California Department of Water Resources (CDWR)'s Turn-Back
+From 1997 through 2014, CVWD and DWA jointly obtained 296,710 AF of water under CDWR's Turn-Back Water Pool Program, which water was exchanged for a like quantity of Colorado River Water and delivered to the Whitewater River Recharge Basins.

-Water Pool Program, which water was exchanged for a like quantity of Colorado River Water and delivered to the Whitewater River Recharge Basins.
+Turn-Back Water Pool water was originally Table A water scheduled for delivery to other State Water Project Contractors, but those Contractors subsequently determined the water to be surplus to their needs.
+Surplus water in the Turn-

-Turn-Back Water Pool water was originally Table A water scheduled for delivery to other State Water Contractors, but those Contractors subsequently determined the water to be surplus to their needs.
-Surplus water in the Turn-Back Water Pool Program is allocated between two pools based on time: Pool A water must be secured by March 1 of each year and Pool B water must be secured between March 1 and April 1 of each year.
+Back Water Pool Program is allocated between two pools based on time: Pool A water must be secured by March 1 of each year and Pool B water must be secured between March 1 and April 1 of each year.
 The charge for Pool A water is higher than the charge for Pool B water.